Posts filed under ‘books’

 The Book the IPCC Plagiarized

-Entire passages in the climate bible’s 1995 health chapter were lifted from a 1993 book authored by Anthony McMichael – the person the IPCC placed in charge of that chapter.
+Entire passages in the IPCC’s 1995 report were lifted from a 1993 book authored by Anthony McMichael – the IPCC person in charge of the health chapter.

 IPCC Says Climate Prediction Impossible